Event List

 Some say autonomous vehicles will eliminate human driver error and resulting accidents.
 But what if erring human drivers intersect with driverless cars and trucks?
 Or if faulty coding, or AI gone rogue, causes harm—who or what’s responsible, and how do we tell?
 What about the cyber and privacy risks from AVs that massively consume and emit data?
 Or property damage to AI-powered vehicles—robo-taxis, robo-delivery vans, or even robo-mowers (aka “BeLawncé” or “LeLawn James” in New York parks)—from hostile humans?
 Whose coverage, and what policies, will respond?

-5:30 pm General Reception – Sponsored by BDO
+5:00 pm General Reception Sponsored by KCIC

 With “The Barrister's Big Band”